Relationships and Sex Education

 The important lessons you teach your child about healthy relationships, looking after themselves and staying safe, are respected and valued under the national curriculum.
 Teaching at this school will complement and reinforce the lessons you teach your child as they grow up.

+We have consulted with parents when developing and renewing our policy on Relationships, Sex and Health Education.
+All relevant policies on this topic as well as safeguarding are available on the school website.
 We have given parents the opportunity to express their opinion.
 We also speak to the students and value their opinion.
 We use this to help decide how and when to cover the content of the statutory guidance.
 We also use this information to help us decide what other non-statutory content is also best suited to our school.
 All our teaching of any of these topics reflects the age and religious background of our students.
+Whilst we started teaching many of the current topics in September 2019, we are constantly reviewing and updating the content in order to meet local and national issues/topics and changes to statutory content.
+You cannot withdraw your child from Health Education or the Relationships Education element of Relationships and Sex Education, because it is important that all children receive this content, covering topics such as friendships and how to stay safe.

 If you do not want your child to take part in some or all of the Sex Education lessons delivered at the school, then you can ask for them to be withdrawn.
 The school will consider this request and discuss it with you, and it will be granted, unless in exceptional circumstances, up until three school terms before your child turns 16.
 At this age, your child can choose to receive Sex Education if they would like to, and the school will arrange for your child to receive this teaching in one of those three terms (unless there are exceptional circumstances).